 The Intercollegiate Studies Institute Honors Program

-If you are a hardworking, dedicated, undergraduate conservative leader, you are encouraged to apply to the 2023 ISI Honors Program.
-Applications are due by February 3rd.
+If you are a hardworking, dedicated, undergraduate conservative leader as of Spring 2024, you are encouraged to apply to the 2024 ISI Honors Program.
+Applications are due by February 4, 2024.
 We look forward to reviewing your application!